RazerM/bucketcache/doc/usage/overview.rst

     download_weather_forecast('Glasgow')  # Slow
     download_weather_forecast('Glasgow')  # Fast, uses cache.

-Perhaps we want to inform the user if the data is from the cache:
+We can use a callback to inform the user if the data is from the cache:

 .. code-block:: python